AdaRoseCannon/dirty-dom/README.md

 Node.empty(); // Remove all children

+Node.prependChild(); // appendChild but as the first element.

 Node.css(object); /* Object.style
 It sets the style of elements.
 Numeric properties default to pixels but strings can be used.